 Conclusion

 The application of salicylic acid appears to be an effective strategy for improving rice yield and resilience in saline-prone regions of Bangladesh.
 Salicylic acid has significant potential to enhance rice yield and yield-contributing traits in saline-prone regions by improving physiological responses, promoting root development, and mitigating the negative effects of salinity stress.
 Mitigating the adverse effects of salinity, salicylic acid can contribute to sustainable rice production in challenging environments.
-Implementing these findings in agricultural practices could play a pivotal role in enhancing food security and farmer livelihoods in saline prone areas of Bangladesh.
+Implementing these findings in agricultural practices could play a pivotal role in enhancing food security and farmer livelihoods in the saline-prone areas of Bangladesh.

 References